mjsalerno/UnoBot/README.md

 		Channel - the channel the bot connects to default to #uno

 		Nick - if no value given it will default to unoBot

+		AINick - if no value given it will default to unoAI

 		BotOps - if no value given it will default to null this should be a list separated by ',' and no spaces.